The Hunter’s Bride

 Together with New Amsterdam’s bardic vampire hunter, Orrin and Gordon are on the case to the city from sinking into fear and panic as more murders challenge the peace.
 Through turmoil and death, Orrin and Gordon must find a way forward.

-Can be read as a standalone or as the sequel to The Hunting Mates.
+Can be read as an m/m standalone or as the sequel to The Hunting Mates.

 The Curator’s Vampire (Dusk & Dawn 6)